Lady Gaga's Makeup Line Is Hitting Amazon For Prime Day — But Act Fast

 Advertisement

 To sweeten the deal, Haus Laboratories is also launching six, limited-edition makeup duos.
-You can choose from Glam Attack Shimmer Powder Duos in Speed Queen, Give 'Em Heaven, and Downtown Punk for $36 USD; Le Riot Gloss Duos in Laced, Seductress, and Hypocrite for $32 USD; and RIP Lip Liner Duos in Floor It, Royalty, and Slay Me for $26 USD.
+You can choose from Glam Attack Shimmer Powder Duos in Speed Queen, Give 'Em Heaven, and Downtown Punk for $36; Le Riot Gloss Duos in Laced, Seductress, and Hypocrite for $32; and RIP Lip Liner Duos in Floor It, Royalty, and Slay Me for $26.
 Unfortunately, these duos are only available while supplies last, so we suggest prioritizing these for your pre-order purchase.

 If we know anything about celebrity beauty brand launches, this entire line will sell out before you can say, "Just let me go, Alejandro!"
 In other words, mark your calendars now and prepare to empty out your wallet.